About the Hazelwood School District

 The Hazelwood School District is a diverse school district in suburban St. Louis, Missouri and is the second largest district in St. Louis County.
 The District extends from I-70 on the west and the I-270 bridge on the east, covering 78 square miles, an area larger than the City of St. Louis.
 Its northern and southern boundaries are the two Great Rivers, the Missouri and the Mississippi, and I-270.
 The district includes the communities of Hazelwood, Black Jack, and Spanish Lake; a large section of the city of Florissant; portions of the cities of Bridgeton, Bellefontaine Neighbors, and Ferguson; and several square miles of unincorporated St. Louis County.

-Faculty and staff educate nearly 17,500 students in the District’s 20 elementary schools, six middle schools, and three high schools, plus separate campuses for early childhood education, gifted, and individualized (alternative) learning.
+Faculty and staff educate more than 17,500 students in the District’s 20 elementary schools, six middle schools, and three high schools, plus separate campuses for early childhood education, gifted, and individualized (alternative) learning.
 Students, faculty, and schools consistently receive recognition at the state and national levels for academic and professional achievements.

-- The District has one of the most diverse administrations in St. Louis County
+- The District has one of the most diverse administrations in St. Louis County.

 - All three Hazelwood high schools received national certification for their Project Lead the Way® programs.
 Overall, more than 2,200 students enrolled in PLTW courses, including the middle school program, Gateway to Technology.